 Interim data from adult studies suggest that ChAdOx1 nCoV-19 has 60-90% efficacy against COVID-19 disease.
-The information gained from this study will support the licensing of this vaccine in children and young adults, if it is shown to be effective in these age groups as well.
+The information gained from this study will support the licensing of this vaccine in children and teenagers, if it is shown to be effective in these age groups as well.
 Participants who receive MenB will reduce their risk of meningitis and sepsis caused by group B meningococcus.

-At the end of the study, if you received the MenB vaccine, you will be offered two doses of ChAdOx1 vaccine if it is approved for use in your age group and you are not eligible under a national immunisation programme.
-If you received ChAdOx1 nCoV-19, you will be offered 2 doses of the MenB vaccine.
+At the end of the study, if your child received the MenB vaccine, they will be offered two doses of ChAdOx1 nCoV-19 if it has been licensed for use in their age group.
+We cannot guarantee this is the case.
+If your child received two doses of ChAdOx1 nCoV-19, they will be offered two doses of the MenB vaccine.

-What should you do if you believe you may have developed COVID-19 during the study?
+What should you do if you believe your child may have developed COVID-19 during the study?

-If you are unwell then contact the NHS 111 service or phone 999 if they are severely unwell.
+If your child is unwell then contact the NHS 111 service or phone 999 if they are severely unwell.

-If you have a positive swab performed in the community or are diagnosed as having COVID-19 disease while in the study then you must contact the study team on [insert phone number]
+If your child has a positive swab performed in the community or is diagnosed as having COVID-19 disease while in the study then you must contact the study team on 02381 204989.

-If you are admitted to hospital during the study then you should inform the medical or nursing staff that you are taking part in this trial.
+If your child is admitted to hospital during the study then you should inform the medical or nursing staff that you are taking part in this trial.
 We will provide a contact card for you to give to these staff which will have a link to a website for them to fill in details about your admission.

-It is important that you understand that if you become seriously unwell and needs to be admitted to hospital, the standard referral routes within the NHS will be used.
+It is important that you understand that if your child becomes seriously unwell and needs to be admitted to hospital, the standard referral routes within the NHS will be used.
 Participants will be treated the same way as the general population in this context of the COVID-19 pandemic.
 We are unable to offer extra medical support outside what is available within the NHS for the general public.